 is the Global Head of Research and Development for Crop Science, a Division of Bayer.

 At Bayer’s tent there was a hive of activity with about 80 employees managing various information stations.
 It was great seeing these diverse teams work together, as well as how they engaged in conversations with the many folks who took the time to visit us.
-Overhearing discussions on products such as Poncho®/VOTiVO® 2.0 and ILeVO® seed treatments, learning how to “AgVocate” on behalf of agriculture, or what people can do to support pollinator health tells me that there is no shortage of enthusiasm in this industry.
+Overhearing discussions on seed treatments products, learning how to “AgVocate” on behalf of agriculture, or what people can do to support pollinator health tells me that there is no shortage of enthusiasm in this industry.
 Of course, I’m sure the smell of fresh popcorn didn’t hurt to stimulate these conversations, but I have to give kudos to DuPont/Pioneer who countered us with the smell of fried bacon coming from their tent.
 Clearly, all’s fair in love and farming!

 The importance of agriculture cannot be understated at this show, which provides an important platform to discuss the challenges and opportunities facing modern agriculture.
 On the first day of the show, a number of dignitaries visited the Bayer tent, including U.S. Senators Joni Ernst and Chuck Grassley, and five Lieutenant Governors.
 Naturally, we had visits also from curious ag science companies, just as our own employees took the time to see what our competitors were highlighting in their tents.
 On the media day at the Bayer tent we conducted about 130 interviews - mostly with the U.S. media – but I was delighted to see that even a German TV station dropped by to cover our event.
 Talking to the press is something that we need to do more often, because they are our industry’s window to the world and can help amplify the great things that are happening in today’s agriculture.